trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/expenses/Add-an-expense.md

 {% include option.html value="desktop" %}

-You can upload pictures of your receipts to Ieatta and SmartScan will automatically capture the receipt details including the merchant, date, total, and currency.
+You can upload pictures of your receipts to Expensify and SmartScan will automatically capture the receipt details including the merchant, date, total, and currency.

 1. Click the **Expenses** tab.
 2. Click the + icon in the top right and select **Scan receipt**.